lucas-streanga/sizeof/README.md

 ## Output
 sizeof will output the size in a human readable unit (bytes, KiB, MiB, GiB) and the number of files if the input is a directory.
-Any file that is skipped because the size it not determinable will be printed.
+Any file that is skipped because the size it not determinable will be printed only if verbose output is enabled.
+The individial sizes, counts and running total will be printed with super verbose output.
 Sample run:
 ```
 sizeof ~